 Shreveport Personal Injury Lawyer Near Me (318) 553-5470

-If your loved one died because of the severity of her injuries, you may be entitled to damages through a wrongful death lawsuit.
+If your loved one died because of the severity of their injuries, you may be entitled to damages through a wrongful death lawsuit.
 Specific damages you may be able to recover include:

 - Funeral and burial expenses

 - Loss of consortium

 - Loss of wages and benefits previously provided by the deceased

 We understand that a settlement will not heal your loss but it can help you recover your financial losses from the accident.
 Representation by a lawyer in a wrongful death case can give your family the space and time you need to grieve.